 Button Function Test Click this button to perform tests on specimens.
-The software displays a sequence of screens where you: choose a test method from which to load test parameters. name the sample and select a location to store the test data and select a location to store the test data. perform tests.
+The software displays a sequence of screens where you: 1. choose a test method from which to load test parameters. name the sample and select a location to store the test data. perform tests.
 Method Click this button to edit and save test method files.
 Refer to the software online help.
 Analysis Click this button to either modify an existing sample or replay a sample with parameters from a different test method.
 Refer to the software online help.
 Admin Click this button to change the configuration of the testing system.
 Refer to the software online help.
 User This button is grayed if Security is not enabled.
 Click this button to log out the current user and let a new user log in to the software.
 When you log out you do not exit the program.
 Help Click this button to open the online help.
 Exit Click this button to exit the program.

-Table 2-1.Buttons on the Home screen
+Table 2-2.
+Buttons on the Home screen